lnurl/awesome-lnurl/README.md

 ### lnurl-pay

-* [lntorub](https://vds.sw4me.com/rulnurl/)	&ndash; Build reusable URLs that allow you to recharge Russian, phones, send money to Russian cards and recharge Skype globally.
+* [lntorub](https://vds.sw4me.com/rulnurl/)	&ndash; Build reusable URLs that allow you to recharge Russian transport tickets, phones, send money to Russian debit cards and recharge Skype globally.
-* [lnurlpayserver](https://github.com/fiatjaf/lnurlpayserver) &ndash; An easy to host server that talks to your lnd, Spark or @lntxbot nodes and allows you to generate and serve **lnurls** and manage items in a physical shop.
+* [Lightning Gifts](https://lightning.gifts/) &ndash; Create gifts without leaving your wallet by playing and replaying the basic gift **lnurl**.
+* [Etleneum](https://etleneum.com/) &ndash; For all reusable method calls, with or without a fixed number of satoshis in them, you can grab an **lnurl** at the main contract page and replay it from your wallet later.
 * [tip.bigsun.xyz](https://tip.bigsun.xyz) &ndash; Static donation **lnurls** that send money directly to your node, noncustodially.
 Ideal for street musicians.
 * [@lntxbot](https://t.me/lntxbot) &ndash; `https://lntxbot.bigsun.xyz/@telegramusername` allows you to send money to anyone using a fixed **lnurl**.
 It can be printed and shared at will.
 It's basically an old-style address.
+* [lnurlpayserver](https://github.com/fiatjaf/lnurlpayserver) &ndash; An easy to host server that talks to your lnd, Spark or @lntxbot nodes and allows you to generate and serve **lnurls** and manage items in a physical shop.

 ### lnurl-auth